sjtuytc/UnboundedNeRFPytorch/README.md

 	python tools/imgs2poses.py data/Madoka
 	```
    You can replace data/Madoka by your data folder.
-   If your COLMAP version is larger than 3.6 (which should not happen if you use apt-get), you need to change export_path to output_path in Ln67 of colmap_wrapper.py.
+   If your COLMAP version is larger than 3.6 (which should not happen if you use apt-get), you need to change export_path to output_path in the colmap_wrapper.py.

 3. Training NeRF scenes.